Building SIP Raised Beds:

 Of course, lining your bed with plastic creates a nice barrier between your lumber and the potting mix.
 But what if you just don't want treated, whether it contains arsenic or not?
 You could always opt for cypress, cedar or any naturally durable wood of your choice.
 Then there are also composite boards, cinder blocks or even corrugated metal panels.
 You have lots of options.

 WHAT TYPE OF LINING?
-You could try to make due with a 6 mil plastic lining.
-But the reservoir itself will hold up better if you select a sturdier material.
-A pond liner is a great option.
-Anything around 20 to 45 mil should suffice.
-If your climate includes freeze cycles, 45 mil would work best.
-It could be PVC or EPDM.
+Please do not use a 6 mil plastic lining or a tarp.
+The reservoir itself will hold up much better if you select a sturdier material.
+A fish-safe pond liner is the way to go.
+Although 20 mil might suffice, I advise trying 45 mil, especially if your climate includes freeze cycles.
+PVC should work ok, but I've been quite pleased with the EPDM liners.
 Look for it to say "Fish Safe".
 I bought mine off of Amazon.com.

 WHAT TYPE OF DIRT?
 It's very crucial that you do not treat this wicking bed like an in-ground plot.
 Do NOT use top soil or bagged compost / manure.
 Treat this like a large container.
 Fill it with a nice quality potting mix.
 You could buy a bagged retail mix in bulk.
 Or you could also buy raw components and make your own custom mix.
 Use things like peat moss, coir (coco), vermiculite, perlite or even a little pine bark mulch.
 Worm castings make a nice addition.
 The bulk of the mix should be peat moss / coir.
 You want something with strong wicking capability while also allowing for healthy aeration.